nicholascornia89/faam/scripts/documentation.md

 We have exported all data from Nodegoat using the CSV export function for each Object type, available in the `nodegoat_data` folder.
 The `nodegoat.py` script parses these CSV files into a unique JSON structure available in the `tmp` folder.
 References between objects are constructed by the Nodegoat Object IDs, unique to each entry of the database.

+### Note: Concerning Sub-Objects alignment

+When working with sub-objects, like locations and dates associated with a given object, make sure to align the statements by changing the `elif` formulation on line 37 to the Object type you need to exclude from the other metadata.
+This option allows you to repeat values that otherwise would be omitted.
+The final result will produce lists of equal length for the object and its sub-objects.

 ### TO-DO

 - [x ] Batch import metadata from CSV exports and parse everything into JSON.